aregsar/aregsarblog/blog/2020/my-laravel-redis-configuration/index.md

         ],
   ],

-  # cache prefix (used to segment between multiple apps)
+  # redis cache key prefix (used to segment between multiple apps)
   # remove this key if we never share a redis server between apps
   'prefix' => Str::slug(env('APP_NAME', 'myapp'), '_').'_cache',
 ```